cheese-cracker/identity-recon/README.md

     - Conclusion
         - Since edge-cases for failure may be relatively low, this approach would allow for a faster /identity function to solve for most of the cases.

-- Disjoint Set Union Approach
+2. Connected Components (Disjoint Set Union) Approach
     - Every connected component can be represented by one linkedId (linkedId of the oldest node in the connected component)
     - Advantages
         - Exact linkedId would be provided.
 Thus, the user who would be running the application can be determined correctly